ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp.md

 AMP's unique selling point is the **almost-instant delivery**, a characteristic that makes AMP pre-destined for the first hop into your site. *Progressive web apps* enable much **more interactivity and engagement-enabling features**, but their first load is hindered by the fact that the site's Service Worker, and therefore its assets and app shell, are only accelerating delivery on subsequent loads.

-A good strategy is to make the entry point into your site AMP, then warm up the PWA behind the scenes and switch to it for the onward journey.
+A good strategy is to make the entry point into your site an AMP page, then warm up the PWA behind the scenes and switch to it for the onward journey.

 {% call callout('Read on', type='read') %}
 Learn how to [connect AMP to a PWA](/docs/guides/pwa-amp/amp-to-pwa) through `amp-install-serviceworker`.